Effectiveness and detection of denial of service attacks in Tor: The Denial of Service Attack

 Even further, guard nodes are not chosen each time a circuit is built by a client.
 Instead, a client constructs a list of \emph{guard nodes} (currently of length $3$) chosen by the above algorithm when first started, and thereafter always choses entry nodes uniformly at random from that list when constructing circuits (guard nodes were first described by \citeN{wright-sosp2003}).
 New nodes are added to the list only if there are fewer than three reachable nodes in the list, and a node is removed from the list only if it has not been reachable for some time.
 This protocol is intended to reduce the likelihood that a client eventually constructs a circuit that is controlled by an attacker.
 If new entry nodes were chosen for every circuit, then the probability that a compromised entry node is chosen converges to~$1.0$.
 The guard node list changes the calculus a bit: the probability of choosing a compromised node to put into the list is (hopefully) low, and if there are no such nodes in the list, then the client will never be subject to a traffic confirmation attack of the sort referenced earlier.
 However, if there is a compromised node in the list, then any circuit created by the client will have a compromised entry node with fairly high probability.

 In order to further improve the chances of controlling a circuit, a number of researchers \cite{syverson-ieee06,low-resource-weps07,ccs07-doa} have suggested that compromised nodes that occur on paths in which they are not the first or last node artificially create a reset event by dropping the connection.
-Borisov et al.~\citeyear{ccs07-doa} analyze the following version of this attack on Tor: \begin{quote} If the adversary acts as a first or last router on a tunnel, the tunnel is observed for a brief period of time and matched against all other tunnels where a colluding router is the last or first router, respectively.
-If there is a match, the tunnel is compromised; otherwise, the adversary kills the tunnel by no longer forwarding traffic on it.
-The adversary also kills all tunnels where it is the middle node, unless both the previous and next nodes are also colluding. \end{quote} In our terminology, Borisov et~al.'s attacker can be described as killing circuits that are compromised but not controlled in an effort to increase the number of circuits that she controls.
+Borisov et al.~\citeyearpar{ccs07-doa} analyze the following version of this attack on Tor.
+If the attacker controls one of the relays of a given circuit, she can use various timing techniques to determine if she controls both endpoints.
+If she does not, she kills the circuit, forcing the client to build another.
+In the terminology we introduce below, Borisov et~al.'s attacker can be described as killing circuits that are compromised but not controlled in an effort to increase the number of circuits that she controls.

 Killing a large number of circuits may make an attacker's nodes stand out from other nodes on the network, so the attacker may try to ``fit in'' by not always killing compromised but uncontrolled circuits.
 In the notation introduced below, the attacker may have $\killprob < 1.0$.
 At the same time, nodes on the Tor network do fail, for example because they have reached bandwidth limits or because of network failures.
 So an attacker might also occasionally kill circuits that she controls in an attempt to look ``more realistic.''
 In the notation below, the attacker may have $\permitprob < 1.0$.